SOP for Laboratory Safety | SOP for Chemistry Laboratory Safety

 5.5 Pipetting Aids

 Generally, the chemical reagents/solutions are being dispensed with the classic pipetting by mouth.
-This practice involves the constant risk of the laboratory personnel sustaining corrosive burns, intoxication, or infections.
+This practice involves the constant risk of laboratory personnel sustaining corrosive burns, intoxication, or infections.
 The general recommendation is “Do not pipette by mouth”.
 It is advised to use different pipetting aids such as rubber bulbs, automatic dispensing pipettes, etc. to avoid any risk factors.

 CHEMICAL SPILLAGE AND BREAKAGE